 FREE registration for all HCA members who have signed up for the 2022 Conference package.

-Moderator: Kathrin Harhoff - Managing Director at Real Chemistry
+Moderator - Kathrin Harhoff, Managing Director Integrated Communications at Real Chemistry

-However, there is still a lack of information for the public on how patient data is used and why it’s important.
+While Real World Data has enabled us to address pressing healthcare needs much more quickly and reliably, predicting outcomes and risks, foremost with the best interest for patients at the center of decision making, there is still a lack of information for the public on how patient data is used and why it’s important.
 As a result, the public debate is quickly taken over by data privacy activists that focus on highlighting the relevant risks associated with personal health data.
-As communicators, we can and need to do more to shift the conversation.
+We believe, as communicators, we can and need to do more to shift the conversation.

 In this panel discussion, we’re going to focus on: